emdgroup/tnmf/README.md

 The packages supports multiple optimization backends and can be easily extended to handle application-specific types of transforms.

 # General Introduction
-A general introduction to Non-Negative Matrix Factorization and the purpose of this package can be found [here](doc/GeneralIntroduction.md) and on the package's [PyPI page](https://pypi.org/project/tnmf/).
+A general introduction to Non-Negative Matrix Factorization and the purpose of this package can be found on the corresponding [GitHub Pages](https://emdgroup.github.io/tnmf/).

 # Installation
 For using this package, you will at least need Python version 3.6 (or higher).
+The package is avbailable via [PyPI](https://pypi.org/project/tnmf/).

 Installation is easiest using pip: